zaiisao/Documentation/en/Interactive Broadcast/start_live_mac.md

 ### <a name="JoinChannel"></a>7.
 Join a channel

-After initializing the `AgoraRtcEngineKit` object and setting the local video view (for a video call), you can call the `joinChannelByToken` method to join a channel.
+After initializing the `AgoraRtcEngineKit` object and setting the local video view (for the interactive video streaming), you can call the `joinChannelByToken` method to join a channel.
 In this method, set the following parameters:

 - `channelId`: Specify the channel name that you want to join.
 Input your `channelId` before running the sample code.
 - `token`: Pass a token that identifies the role and privilege of the user.
 You can set it as one of the following values: